okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/java/commonsteps.md

 * **AWAITING_AUTHENTICATOR_ENROLLMENT** : The user successfully enrolled Okta Verify, but there are other authenticators that the user could enroll.
 * **AWAITING_CHALLENGE_AUTHENTICATOR_SELECTION** : The user has successfully enrolled Okta Verify and all other authenticators.
 The user now needs to select an authenticator to sign in with.

-This common code is shared by all the flows documented below that use the polling mechanism.
+All the flows that use the polling mechanism share this common code.